spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 8. Click the **Set recommendation ranges for resources** down arrow and enter the upper and lower boundary values for CPU (millicpu) and Memory (MiB) requests to apply a recommendation.
 By default, the minimum values are 10 millicpu for CPU and 32 MiB for memory; no lower values will be accepted.
    * If a recommendation is above the set boundaries, automatic right-sizing will apply the recommendation using the maximum value configured in the rule.
    * If a recommendation is below the set boundaries, automatic right-sizing will apply the recommendation using the minimum value configured in the rule.
-10. Click the **Set overhead for resources** down arrow and set the CPU and memory percentage overheads.
+9. Click the **Set overhead for resources** down arrow and set the CPU and memory percentage overheads.
 An overhead specifies the percentage of extra resources to add to the new request recommendation.
-11. Turn on the **Apply HPA on associated workload** if you want to apply HPA.
+10. Turn on the **Apply HPA on associated workload** if you want to apply HPA.
 Ocean automatically applies recommendations for metrics not covered by the HPA trigger.
 For example, Ocean applies memory recommendations to a CPU-based HPA.
 Ocean applies recommendations for both metrics for other triggers, such as Kafka queue.

-12. Turn on **Auto-attach** if you want to automatically attach rules to your workloads based on workload criteria.
+11. Turn on **Auto-attach** if you want to automatically attach rules to your workloads based on workload criteria.
      *  In the Auto-attach dialog box, select required namespaces / labels.

-   add auto-attach screen--
+   add auto-attach screen

-13. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).
+12. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).

     > **Notes**:
     > - Default values for Overhead and Automation Threshold are **10%** and **5%** respectively.